Ischemic stroke usually results when an artery to the brain is blocked, often by a blood clot and/or a fatty deposit due to atherosclerosis.

 Controlling or treating risk factors for stroke (such as high blood pressure, diabetes, smoking, consumption of too much alcohol, high cholesterol levels, and obesity) can help prevent future strokes.

-Statins Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more (such as atorvastatin) are drugs that lower levels of cholesterol and other fats (lipids).
-They are often given when strokes result from the buildup of fatty deposits in an artery ( atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ).
+Statins Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more (such as atorvastatin) are medications that lower levels of cholesterol and other fats (lipids).
+They are often given when strokes result from the buildup of fatty deposits in an artery (atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ).
 Such therapy can help prevent strokes from recurring.

 Taking clopidogrel plus aspirin appears to reduce the risk of future strokes more than taking aspirin alone, but only for the first 3 months after a stroke.
 After that, the combination has no advantage over aspirin alone.
 Also, taking clopidogrel plus aspirin for a long time increases the risk of bleeding by a small amount.
-Usually, antiplatelet drugs are not given to people who are taking warfarin because antiplatelet drugs add to the risk of bleeding. but occasionally, there are exceptions.
+Usually, antiplatelet medications are not given to people who are taking warfarin because antiplatelet medications add to the risk of bleeding, but, occasionally, there are exceptions.